ashleypeacock/coursera/README.md

 # coursera
-Contains notes on all coursea courses complete
+Contains notes on online courses complete in addition to books and notes.

 Courses for 2016: